OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### MenuItem_Copy { #MenuItem_Copy }

-Allow the user to copy data from grid.
+Allows the user to copy data from the grid.

 **Inputs**